-Carrier neutrality, to put it simply, refers to carrier-neutral data centers, or data centers that allow interconnection between many colocation and interconnection providers.
+Carrier neutrality refers to carrier-neutral data centers, or data centers that allow interconnection between many interconnection providers and colocation customers.
 Carrier-neutral data centers are not tied to any one service provider (telecommunications, ISP, or other), providing diversity and flexibility for the client seeking service.

-In a non-carrier-neutral environment, a customer only has one option for service, and few options for connectivity and colocation.
-Consumers in a data center tied to one specific carrier can easily fall victim to high prices, limited bandwidth, and lack of competition, as in that case, they’re at the mercy of whatever provider the data center is tied to.
+In a non-carrier-neutral environment, a customer will often only have one or few options for connectivity services.
+Consumers in this situation can easily fall victim to high prices, limited bandwidth, and lack of competition because they’re at the mercy of the provider the data center is tied to.

-Carrier neutrality, then, is an essential factor to look for when outsourcing your data center or seeking interconnection services, as in the end, it provides the benefit of both cost-efficiency and a greater degree of connectivity than you could find anywhere else.
-If your provider isn’t carrier-neutral, it may very well be time to look for another provider who is.
+Carrier neutrality is an essential factor to look for when outsourcing your data center or seeking interconnection services, as it provides the benefit of both cost-efficiency and a greater degree of connectivity than you could find anywhere else.

-All of Telx’s data centers are carrier-neutral, providing customers many options of connectivity to many carriers and options for their business.
-Being able to connect with multiple carriers in our data centers enables redundancy, optimal uptime, and cost-efficiency, all of which are great benefits to any business seeking to outsource their data center.
-If you’d like to learn more about any of Telx’s carrier-neutral solutions for your business, please reach out to us via the contact page of our site, or by Facebook or Twitter.
+All of our data centers are carrier-neutral, providing customers with many connectivity options to many carriers and options for their business.
+Connecting with multiple carriers in our data centers enables redundancy, optimal uptime, and cost-efficiency, all of which are great benefits to any business seeking to outsource their data center.
+If you’d like to learn more about any of our carrier-neutral solutions for your business, please contact us via our site's contact page.